Philippine Health Insurance Corporation: Mandate and functions

-Frauds and controversies
+Controversy

-In 2013, fraudulent claims Juan Miguel of Regional 1 started fire with against the state-health insurer were estimated at 4 billion pesos.
-However, the state failed to prosecute erring doctors, private and public hospitals, and public officials.
-AFP Medical Center, St. Luke's Hospital, Philippine Orthopedic Hospital, University of Santo Tomas Hospital, East Avenue Medical Center, Cardinal Santos Medical Center, Medical City, National Kidney and Transplant Institute, General Santos Doctors Hospital (GSDH) were investigated for health insurance fraud.
-In Iloilo, eye-doctor claims for 2,071 operations in 2006 amounting to PHP16 million in professional fees were also investigated.
-A hospital in Davao City also noticed that a janitor, not a PhilHealth member, had been lying in bed to claim benefits as a PhilHealth-accredited patient.
-Also in 2006, PhilHealth revoked the accreditation of Sara Medical Clinic in Midsayap for admitting ghost patients.
+Philippine Senate Majority Leader Juan Miguel Zubiri alleged fraud by several hospitals in 2013, identifying cases that took millions of pesos from Philhealth.
+The state failed to prosecute doctors, private and public hospitals, and public officials.
+AFP Medical Center, St. Luke's Hospital, Philippine Orthopedic Center, University of Santo Tomas Hospital, East Avenue Medical Center, Cardinal Santos Medical Center, The Medical City, National Kidney and Transplant Institute, and General Santos Doctors Hospital (GSDH) were investigated for health-insurance fraud.
+In Iloilo, eye-doctor claims for 2,071 operations in 2006 (amounting to PHP16 million in professional fees) were also investigated.
+A hospital in Davao City noted that a janitor who was not a PhilHealth member had been lying in bed to claim benefits as a PhilHealth patient.
+In 2006, PhilHealth revoked the accreditation of Sara Medical Clinic in Midsayap for admitting non-existent patients.

-2018, A lawmaker was shocked to find out that Philhealth interim president Celestina Dela Serna spent one year living at a hotel worth P3,800 per night instead of renting a condominium unit or apartment in Metro Manila.

-Negros Oriental Rep. Arnulfo Teves said he and House Speaker Pantaleon Alvarez had the chance to talk to Dela Serna during an event at the House of Representatives, and they were appalled at her extravagant lifestyle.

-"She admitted to staying in the hotel for one year or more… More or less one year sa hotel siya nakatira charged to Philhealth and she said she thought it was okay, that's why she did it," he said.

-Teves said Dela Serna told him and Alvarez that she stayed at Legend Villas, where rooms are worth at least P3,800 a night.
+A lawmaker learned in 2018 that Philhealth interim president Celestina Dela Serna lived in a hotel for P3,800 per night for at least a year instead of renting a condominium or apartment in Metro Manila.
+According to then-Negros Oriental representative Arnolfo Teves, he and then-House Speaker Pantaleon Alvarez spoke with Dela Serna during a House of Representatives event, and were surprised by her extravagant lifestyle.
+"She admitted to staying in the hotel for one year or more ... charged to Philhealth and she said she thought it was okay, that's why she did it," he said.
+Teves added that Dela Serna told him and Alvarez that she stayed at Legend Villas, where rooms cost at least per night.

-A Change.org petition was made by a group of overseas Filipino workers (OFWs) to scrap the agency's directive to increase the mandatory contribution collection to 3%.
-The petition refers to PhilHealth Circular 2020-0014, dated April 2, 2020, in which the current OFW salaries are affected especially in the ongoing pandemic.
-President Rodrigo Duterte then suspends the collections, and the agency is looking at a longer payment period following backlash.
+A Change.org petition was circulated by a group of overseas Filipino workers (OFWs) to scrap the agency's directive to increase the mandatory premium to three percent of monthly salaries.
+The petition referred to PhilHealth Circular 2020-0014 dated April 2, 2020, when OFW salaries were affected by the COVID-19 pandemic.
+President Rodrigo Duterte suspended the collections after a backlash, and the agency considered a longer payment period.